uptane/uptane-standard/uptane-standard.md

 * Intercept and modify network traffic (i.e., perform man-in-the-middle attacks).
 This capability may be developed in two domains:
     * Outside the vehicle, intercepting and modifying traffic between the vehicle and software repositories
     * Inside the vehicle, intercepting and modifying traffic on one or more vehicle buses (e.g. via an OBD port or using a compromised ECU as a vector)
-* Compromise and control either a director repository or image repository server, and any keys stored on the repository, but not both the director and image repositories.
+* Compromise and control either a Director repository or Image repository server, and any keys stored on that repository, but not both the Director and Image repositories.
-* Compromise either a primary ECU or a secondary ECU, but not both in the same vehicle
+* Compromise either a Primary ECU or a Secondary ECU, but not both in the same vehicle

 ## Description of threats {#threats}